TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

    * Heroku for hosting my App . https://www.heroku.com/
    * Reuben Ferrante my mentor without all his great guidance I would be lost.
 A Huge Thanks. https://github.com/arex18
    * The Slack community - for someone always been there no matter the time and with advice or direction. https://slack.com
+   * Code Institute Tutoring for assisting when I was trully stuck in particular John Traas who assisted with a Bug / Error and took the time to be understanding and helpful to a New Developer student.
+To be fare he was not the only one from the Turoring and my thanks to those I have not named.
    * Balsamiq used to build the wireframes for my project. https://balsamiq.com
    * StackOverflow for all the information to assit with my project .https://stackoverflow.com
    * Django Documentation for all the invaluable information on how to use the features .https://docs.djangoproject.com/en/4.1/